Dylan-vrl/com304-go2/isaac/README.md

 ### Control
-We were able to control out robot using both distance based and velocity based commands, the below shows the robot moving using distance commands, however we opted for velocity commands in the end as they are closer to the actual robot's API.
+We were able to control out robot using both distance based and velocity based commands, the below shows the robot moving using distance commands (KI controller), however we opted for velocity commands in the end as they are closer to the actual robot's API.
 [(actions config)](targetnav/configs/action.py) (video) <br/>
 [![distance_control](https://img.youtube.com/vi/K6_RPhuBeDU/0.jpg)](https://www.youtube.com/watch?v=K6_RPhuBeDU)